Is your website design truly responsive? Learn how to test responsive design of a website easily. Two simple methods to test responsive web design.

 Why Choose the Responsive Theme Over the Plugin

 It is better to use a responsive WP theme over a plugin.
-Because, in responsive theme, the code responsible for responsive design is in the theme itself and integrated well other theme code.
-As the whole code is written by same publisher (team maybe).
+Because, in a responsive theme, the code responsible for responsive design is in the theme itself and integrated well with other theme code.
+As the whole code is written by the same publisher (team maybe).

 On the other hand, WordPress site plugins are written for general use and may not integrate well with your current WordPress theme.

-Responsive web design is awesome as it helps to improve user experience of your website’ visitors and it reduces efforts to develop a separated standalone mobile version for a desktop website.
+Responsive web design is awesome as it helps to improve user experience of your website’s visitors and it reduces efforts to develop a standalone mobile version for a desktop website.

 Let me know about your experiences using Responsive Design Test by TrulyBlogger.
-Feel free to ask a question about the article via comment section below.
-I ‘ll be happy to help.
+Feel free to ask a question about the article via the comment section below.
+I‘ll be happy to help.